ryankidd44/ryankidd44.github.io/_posts/2021-10-6-nuclear-war.md

 ---
 layout: post
-title: Is nuclear deterrence worth extinction risk?
+title: "Is nuclear deterrence worth extinction risk?"
+description: "A discussion of the existential consequences of nuclear war."
+category: post
+tags:
+  - Existential Risk
 ---

 To illustrate why choices that lead to extinction events are potentially